 The proponents’ argument is advanced by a meta-analysis from Anderson et al. (2010).
 This meta-analysis covers 381 effect-size estimates based on 130,296 participants.
 The covered studies were separated into “best-practices” and “not-best-practices” subsets according to whether they met a set of inclusion criteria.
 The authors emphasize the best-practices subset, but provide analyses of the full sample as a sensitivity analysis.
 They find that in best-practices experiments there are statistically and practically significant effects of video game violence on aggressive thoughts (r = .22), aggressive feelings (r = .29), and aggressive behaviors (r = .21).
 Moreover, these effects are not limited to experiments but are also found in cross-sectional comparisons and even in longitudinal research designs.
 Anderson et al. applied the trim-and-fill procedure (Duval & Tweedie, 2000) to detect and adjust for publication bias.
 This procedure recommended minimal adjustment, suggesting that the research literature was only minimally contaminated by publication bias.
 Bushman, Rothstein, and Anderson (2010) and Huesmann (2010) call the evidence in this corpus of studies “decisive.”

 Despite this meta-analysis, there are still skeptics of causal effects of violent video games on aggressive outcomes.
 Ferguson and Kilburn (2010), for example, are concerned that the Anderson et al. (2010) meta-analysis may suffer from biases in the publication of studies, the entry of effect sizes into meta-analysis, and the application of the best-practices inclusion criteria.
 Other skeptics, such as Elson, Mohseni, Breuer, Scharkow, and Quandt (2014), are also concerned that the individual studies suffer from questionable research practices such as the selective report of dependent variables that yield statistical significance.
-Skeptics suspect that these meta-analytic biases and questionable research practices may overestimate the strength of evidence for, and magnitude of, violent video game effects, despite the results of trim-and-fill analysis.
+Skeptics suspect that these meta-analytic biases and questionable research practices may overestimate the strength of evidence for, and magnitude of, violent video game effects, despite the results of trim-and-fill analyses.

+At the same time, there remains residual heterogeneity in the original analyses performed by Anderson et al. (2010).
+That is, among some designs and outcomes, effect sizes differed by more than would be expected by sampling variance alone, suggesting differences in the true effect size across studies.
+[THESE STUDY GROUPS SHOW HETEROGENEITY].
+Anderson et al. looked for factors that could explain these differences (e.g., whether games used a 1st or 3rd person perspective, whether participants were children or adults), and generally did not find any.

-To address this continued skepticism, we re-analyze the meta-analysis of Anderson et al. (2010).
+To address this continued skepticism, we re-analyze the database created and used by Anderson et al. (2010).
 We feel this re-analysis is necessary for several reasons: First, the topic is important and controversial.
 Effects of violent video games are hotly debated and have implications for public health and for freedom of expression alike.
 Second, the Anderson et al. (2010) meta-analysis is a tremendous volume of work encompassing many studies.
 We were drawn to the quality and quantity of data.
 Third, there are promising new techniques for addressing potential publication bias and questionable research practices.
-These new techniques, including PET (Precision-Effect Test; Stanley & Doucouliagos, 2014), PEESE (Precision-Effect Estimate with Standard Error; Stanley & Doucouliagos, 2014), p-curve (Simonsohn, Nelson, & Simmons, 2014a, 2014b), and p-uniform (van Assen, van Aert, & Wicherts, 2015) may provide better adjustments for these potential artifacts than the method used in Anderson et al. (2010).
+These new techniques include PET (Precision-Effect Test; Stanley & Doucouliagos, 2014), PEESE (Precision-Effect Estimate with Standard Error; Stanley & Doucouliagos, 2014), p-curve (Simonsohn, Nelson, & Simmons, 2014a, 2014b), and p-uniform (van Assen, van Aert, & Wicherts, 2015).
+The articles introducing these techniques each contain simulations indicating that they may provide better adjustments for these potential artifacts than the trim-and-fill method used in Anderson et al. (2010).
+Application of these techniques, then, may yield new insights regarding the magnitude of effects on certain outcomes in certain paradigms.

 Concerns about Bias